 I. Deforestation Trends

 Image 1 shows forest loss trends in the Andean Amazon between 2001 and 2017.* The left graph shows data by country, while the right graph shows data by forest loss event size.

 Trends by Country

 Since 2007, there has been an increasing deforestation trend, peaking during the past two years (2016-17).
-In fact, 2017 has the highest annual forest loss on record with 816,400 acres, more than double the total forest loss in 2006.
+In fact, 2017 has the highest annual forest loss on record with 426,000 hectares (over one million acres), more than double the total forest loss in 2006.

 * Data: Colombia & Ecuador: Hansen/UMD/Google/USGS/NASA; Peru: MINAM/PNCB, UMD/GLAD.
 While this information includes natural forest loss events, it serves as our best estimate of deforestation resulting from anthropogenic causes.
 It is estimated that the non-anthropic loss comprises approximately 3.5% of the total loss.
 Note that the analysis does not include Bolivia.